legion-platform/legion/docs/source/gen_security.rst

 When a user tries to open a secured resource, ``oauth2_proxy`` checks the incoming request for a :term:`JWT token<JWT Token>` and OAuth2 Cookies.
 If request does not contain appropriate credentials, the user will be redirected to a login sceen.

-Securing network connections, ingresses and egresses
+Securing network connections, ingress and egress
 -----
 Legion does not ship with network policies enabled, but any policy that uses Pod label selection can be used (e.g. K8S NetworkPolicy).
 Details are in the Network Connectivity Reference.